North Somerset Bird of Prey Centre

 Can I still bring someone with me?

 - Yes.
-Spectators are still welcome to join us on our Experience Days.
+Spectators are still welcome to join us on our Experience Days just as they were before.
 Please see the 'Visitors Information' section for more information regarding spectators.

 Will there be other people in our group?